michaelbrusegard/tw-clamp-css/README.md

 - The property is the Tailwind property you want to clamp.
 - The values use the property's Tailwind values, so you can for example use `sm` for `text`, `8` for `padding` and `margin` etc.
 - The breakpoints are the Tailwind breakpoints you want to clamp between.
 If you only specify one breakpoint, the other breakpoint will be the default value.
 The default values are `sm` for breakpoint1 and `xl` for breakpoint2.
+- Classes were the values are the same or the breakpoints are the same will not be generated.

 There is also extra variants for the following values and breakpoints: